Vitali Klitschko vs. Shannon Briggs

-Vitali Klitschko vs. Shannon Briggs was a professional boxing match contested on 16 October 2010, for the WBC heavyweight championship.
+Vitali Klitschko vs. Shannon Briggs, billed as Thunderstorm - Duell Der Knock-Outer (Duel of the Knock-Outers) was a professional boxing match contested on 16 October 2010, for the WBC heavyweight championship.

 Background

 Since his return from retirement in 2008, Vitali Klitschko had made four successful defences in his second reign as WBC heavyweight champion, the last coming against Albert Sosnowski in May 2010.
 While he was negotiating for a bout with former WBO and lineal champion Shannon Briggs, after David Haye, Nikolai Valuev and Alexander Povetkin declined the bout, Vitali called out WBA titleholder Haye saying "Haye has twice jumped away because he is afraid.
 Haye doesn't want to fight, we [The Klitschkos] are ready to fight him anytime.
 We'll split the worldwide income 50-50 - I think that's fair.
 Right now David Haye is missing.
 If he's afraid to fight, he needs to tell everyone and stop the talk.
 If he's ready, let's sign the contract and talk in the ring with our fists, not with our mouths."
-After claiming to have signed a contact to fight Vitali, Briggs said "I look forward to retiring a great champion - I'm the best ever.
+After claiming to have signed a contract to fight Vitali, Briggs said "I look forward to retiring a great champion - I'm the best ever.
 Hopefully when I retire Vitali I can fight David Haye at Wembley Stadium, that would be a dream come true".

 On 17 August, it was formally announced that Klitschko would defend his WBC title against Briggs on 16 October.
 During the build up Briggs recalled that during his post title hiatus from boxing it was a chance encounter with the champion in a Los Angeles restaurant that inspired his comeback saying "I was fat and he touched my stomach.
 And in that moment right there I decided to come back.
 He should have left me alone."